 McCoy is committed to equal opportunities for all people and strictly prohibits the discrimination of any individual on the basis of race, age, disability, ethnicity, national original, religion, gender, or any other characteristic protected by law.

-McCoy is committed to the development, motivation, recognition and empowerment of our employees.
-It is our policy to offer fair and consistent treatment, an open channel of communication with management, regular performance reviews and a safe work environment.
+McCoy is committed to the development, performance feedback, motivation, recognition and empowerment of our employees.
+It is our policy to offer fair and consistent treatment, an open channel of communication with management and a safe work environment.

 McCoy maintains an open door policy.
 This means we care about each other as individuals and practice a policy of open, honest two-way communication that encourages freedom of expression, ideas and concerns by employees at all levels of the organization.